matzegoebel/run_WRF/README.md

 To concatenate all available output files (e.g., from restarted runs) of each run defined in a config file, execute: `concat_output config_file`.

 ## Requirements
 The package is written for a Linux environment.
-For Windows, it may have to be adjusted.
+On Windows it will probably not work.
-In addition to the standard library, the Python packages `numpy`, `pandas`, `xarray`, `matplotlib`, and `scipy` are required.
+In addition to the standard Python 3 library, the Python packages `numpy`, `pandas`, `xarray`, `matplotlib`, and `scipy` are required.
 To concatenate the output of restarted runs, [NCO](http://nco.sourceforge.net/nco.html) needs to be installed, e.g. via `conda install nco`.
 The package was tested with Python 3.6.